MicrosoftDocs/power-platform/power-platform/admin/manage-apps.md

    Note the following under **Status**:

-   - **Enabled**: This app is ready to be installed to your environments.
+   - **Enabled**: This app is ready to be installed in your environments.
    - **Configured**: This app has been configured to an environment.
-It can be reconfigured to a different environment.
+It can be reconfigured to a different environment or configuration to current environment can be udpated.
    - **Not configured**: This app is ready to be configured to an environment.

 3. From the top menu bar, depending on the status of the app, you can do the following:

     - **Manage**: Select to go to a page where you can manage your app.
     - **Details**: See information about the app such as the publisher.
-    - **Install app**: Admins can install certain applications to the selected environment for which they have permission.
+    - **Install app**: Install certain applications to the selected environment for which you have permissions.
 Once an environment is selected, you'll see a list of packages to be installed.

 4. If your tenant is multigeo, you can change the locale with the region selector.